farakiko/ImageSegmentationPASCAL/README.md

 ## Our Model:
 In this project, we will implement the FCN with VGG-16 as our base model.
 Our goal is to get adequate results compared to the results by Long et al, so we will set our baseline pixel accuracy to 83% (for the FCN-32s fixed).
 Transfer learning and fine-tuning will be considered in this task.
 In case the baseline wasn’t reached, we will implement the skip connection architecture and use different decoder pixel strides to enhance the results.

+## Results:
+We achieve a validation accuracy of 80%, which is comparable to the 83% validation accuracy achieved by Long et. al[8] given our resources.

 ## References:
 [1] https://arxiv.org/pdf/2001.05566.pdf
 [2] Nameirakpam Dhanachandra et al “Image Segmentation Using K -means Clustering Algorithm and Subtractive Clustering Algorithm”